Federal law and guidance on this subject should be reviewed together with this section.

 - The Utah Department of Workforce Services provides an online resource in which employers can post job openings, review resumes and obtain information on state and federal business laws, hiring incentives and tax requirements.
 See Methods and Sources.

-- Veterans, resident contractors, and U.S. citizens, by Utah statute, are given preference in hiring.
+- Veterans, resident contractors and US citizens are given preference in hiring.
 See Affirmative Action.

 - In Utah, restrictions apply to hiring minors including limits on the hours they can work.
 See Underage Workers.